William Henderson (American football): Early life and college

-NFL
+Professional career

-Henderson was drafted by the Green Bay Packers in 1995, and has played every season in his career with the Packers.
+Henderson was drafted 66th overall in the third round by the Green Bay Packers in 1995, and played every season in his career with the Packers.
 He came into the league as number 30, but after cornerback Doug Evans left, changed his number to 33.

 Henderson was durable and effective for the Packers, solidifying the team at fullback after moving into the starting role in 1996.
 Nine times in his first 11 seasons he played in all 16 games.
 He was selected to 2004 Pro Bowl.
 His consistent play, especially in his later years, had many Packer players and fans calling him "Old Reliable."

-Henderson played in 188 games for the Green Bay Packers putting him in 5th place for "Most Played Games Played" in the team's history.
+Henderson played in 188 games for the Green Bay Packers putting him in 5th place for "Most Games Played" in the team's history.
 Only Brett Favre (255) Donald Driver (205), Bart Starr (196) and Ray Nitschke (190) played in more games for the Packers.
 He also blocked for six of the top nine individual rushing efforts in team annals — Dorsey Levens' 1,435 yards in 1997 (third), Ahman Green's 1,883 in 2003 (first), 1,387 in 2001 (fourth), 1,240 in 2002 (sixth), 1,175 in 2000 (seventh) and 1,163 in 2004 (ninth).
 Henderson would be the lead blocker for a 1,000-yard running back for 9 of his 12 NFL seasons, for three different running backs: Edgar Bennett, Dorsey Levens, and Ahman Green.

 Henderson was also valuable as pass catcher out of the backfield.
 As of 2008, he stands tenth all-time on the Packers' career receptions list with 320 (for 2,409 yards), and first among running backs.
 He also has 123 career rushing attempts for 426 yards.

 On March 7, 2007, the Packers released Henderson amidst rumors that the Packers were trying to sign fullback Justin Griffith.
 GM Ted Thompson released the following statement.
 "We are releasing William at this point so he can pursue other opportunities within the National Football League," GM Ted Thompson said.
 "The Packers organization is extremely appreciative of his efforts over the past 12 seasons.
 His leadership and work ethic set an excellent example for everyone in our locker room.
 It is difficult to part with a high-character individual like William.
 He has been an influential person on several outstanding Packers teams over his career.
 He always will be considered a Packer."
+He was inducted into the Green Bay Packers Hall of Fame in 2011.